-- (1) The amounts for reflect awards paid in accordance with employment agreements during 2018 and 2017, as discussed further below under "Narrative to Summary Compensation Table-Annual Bonus and Non-Equity Incentive Plan Awards." - (2) Other than as discussed below under "Narrative to Summary Compensation Table-Annual Bonus and Non-Equity Incentive Plan Awards," the amounts for 2017 reflect non-equity incentive plan awards paid in 2018, for performance in 2017.
-The Compensation Committee determined that no non-equity incentive plan awards were earned in 2018. - (3) The amounts reflect the full grant date fair value for awards granted during 2018 and 2017, respectively.
+- (1) The amounts for 2020 and 2021 reflect non-equity incentive plan awards paid in 2021 and 2022, for performance during 2020 and 2021, respectively.

+(2) The amounts reflect the full grant date fair value for awards granted during 2021 and 2020, respectively.
 The grant date fair value was computed in accordance with ASC Topic 718, Compensation-Stock Compensation.
-Unlike the calculations contained in our financial statements, this calculation does not give effect to any estimate of forfeitures related to service-based vesting, but assumes that the executive will perform the requisite service for the award to vest in full.
-The assumptions we used in valuing options are described in Note K to our audited financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2018. - (4) See "Narrative to Summary Compensation Table-Other Compensation" for a description of the items in this column. - (5) Mr. Cohen separated from the Company in August 2018.
+Unlike the calculations contained in our financial statements, this calculation does not give effect to any estimate of forfeitures related to service-based vesting but assumes that the executive will perform the requisite service for the award to vest in full.
+The assumptions we used in valuing options are described in Note L to our audited financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021.